In Uncategorized

 The five to ten years before retirement is where good advice pays for itself several times over.
 Waiting until you've already stopped work means missing the window for contribution strategies, tax planning, and Age Pension structuring that need time to bed in.

-When’s the Right Time to See an Adviser?
+When's the right time to see an adviser?

 The honest answer is between five and ten years before you plan to stop.
 Earlier than that and the variables are too fluid to optimise.
 Later than that and you've lost the runway to compound the important decisions.